anjali628/NotesApp/README.md

 Then, you can again login or sign the application if you want.
 If user enter wrong credentials anywhere then you will got the appropriate toasts everywhere.
+Colors of every Note keeps on changing on every editing and deletion of Notes, on every Login and Logout.